fravasini/DNPcall/README.md

 `Rscript DNPcall.R --bamlist=list_of_bams --DNPs=list_of_DNPs --reference=reference_genome --out=output_name --parallel`

 ## Outputs
 DNPcall will produce several files that: (1) return the genotypes of the individuals: (2) may help discriminate between DNPs and adjacent SNPs and (3) asses the overall quality of putative DNPs.
-Examples of these files can be found here: `XXXXXX`.
+Examples of these files can be found in the `examples/outputs` directory of this repository.

 ### Summary files: